Vikranth-Inti/Analytics/Projects/Readme.md

 2.Extend language support for your favourite language with Spacy NLP library.(English and European languages support by default.
 Extend for Russian, Chinese, Urdu, Hindi, etc..)

-3. Search query with speech input.
+3.Search query with speech input.

 4.Computer Vision deep learning for video processing.

-5:  Add your ideas.
+5:Add your ideas.